bitwiseworks/python-os2/Doc/library/string.rst

   delimiter), and it should appear last in the regular expression.

-String functions
+Helper functions
 ----------------

-The following functions are available to operate on string and Unicode objects.
-They are not available as string methods.

-.. function:: capwords(s[, sep])
+.. function:: capwords(s, sep=None)

    Split the argument into words using :meth:`str.split`, capitalize each word using :meth:`str.capitalize`, and join the capitalized words using